documents4j/documents4j/README.md

 Again, the `-?` option can be supplied for obtaining a list of options.

+#### Encryption ####
+If a document conversion is realized via an insecure connection, it is possible to specify a `SSLContext` to be used by both a server and a client.
+If a server or client is started via the command line, any [supported protocol can be specified by its name](http://docs.oracle.com/javase/6/docs/technotes/guides/security/StandardNames.html#SSLContext).
+To modify the used trust store or key store, it is possible to specify a default via the designated Java properties.

 Aggregating converter
 ----------------
 Additionally to the `LocalConverter` and the `RemoteConverter`, documents4j extends the `IConverter` API by `IAggregatingConverter` which allows to delegate conversions to a collection of underlying converters.
 This interface is implemented by the `AggregationConverter` class.